linzhangUCA/3421tpl-motor_test/README.md

 # Motor Test
-In this assignment, you'll test the motor driver with the Pico board.
-Complete the scripts to veriify motors are functional and wiring is correct.
+In this assignment, you'll test the Pico board, the motor driver board and the DC motors.

 ## Requirements:
 Complete the Python scripts and answer the questions by editing the [README](/README.md) file.